-Pitfall: The Mayan Adventure is a 2D side-scrolling platformer developed and published by Activision for the Super Nintendo Entertainment System (in conjunction with Redline Games) and Sega Genesis in late 1994.
+Pitfall: The Mayan Adventure is a 2D side-scrolling platformer developed and published by Activision for the Sega Genesis in 1994.

-The game was later ported in 1995 to the Sega CD, the Sega 32X (by Big Bang and Zombie Virtual Reality Entertainment), the Atari Jaguar (by Imagitec and co-published by Atari), and the PC (by Kinesoft).
-All of these versions contain updated graphics and audio, along with additional levels.
-The Jaguar version is unique as it is the last Activision game released for an Atari console and is the only game to be co-published with Atari themselves).
-The SNES version was also released in Japan by Pony Canyon on July 1995 as PITFALL: Maya no Daibouken (loosely translated to "Pitfall: The Adventures of Maya").
+The game was ported to the Super Nintendo Entertainment System (by Redline Games) and the Sega CD in late 1994, followed by the Sega 32X (by Big Bang and Zombie Virtual Reality Entertainment), the Atari Jaguar (by Imagitec), and the Windows PCs (by Kinesoft) throughout 1995.
+All of these, with the exception of the SNES version, includes updated graphics and/or audio along with three additional levels.
+The Jaguar version is unique as it is the last Activision game released for an Atari console and is their only game to be co-published with Atari).
+The SNES version was also released in Japan by Pony Canyon on July 1995 as PITFALL: Maya no Daibouken.
 The Genesis version was later released in South America by Tec Toy sometime in 1997.

 It was later ported to the Game Boy Advance in 2001 by Pipe Dream, released by Majesco in North America on June 10 and Interplay in Europe on September 21.
 The Genesis version was later digitally re-released for the Wii (via Virtual Console) on April 13, 2009 (and was later de-listed on January 1, 2014).

 - Copan Temple

 - Palenque Ruins (not available in the SNES and GEN versions)

 - Tomb of Palenque (not available in the SNES and GEN versions)

 - Jaina Island Falls (not available in the SNES and GEN versions)